tomasz-lewicki/brain-hemorrhage-detection/README.md

 ![](images/flow.png)

+The training code is available in ```train.py```.
+Code for the metrics reported in the paper is available in ```notebooks/Week 11 - tlewicki - metrics clean.ipynb```.

 ## Setup instructions:

 1. The dataset can be downloaded from [here](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/data) (the dataset 500 GB).
-There's a dowloaded and unzipped version on SJSU HPC disk at: ```'/data/cmpe257-02-fa2019/team-1-meerkats/rsna-intracranial-hemorrhage-detection/'```,
+There's a dowloaded and unzipped version on SJSU HPC disk at: ```'/data/cmpe257-02-fa2019/team-1-meerkats/rsna-intracranial-hemorrhage-detection/'```

 2. Install the requirements and activate the virtual environment:
 ```shell
 conda env create -f environment.yml